mjackson/tree-shaking-react-router/README.md

 ### Goal

-The main problem we are running into currently is that when people `import` a piece of the router, they actually get more pieces than they need.
+The main problem we are are trying to solve is that when people `import` a piece of the router, they actually get more pieces than they need.
 For example, if someone imports `BrowserRouter` in their React Router app, they shouldn't also get `HashRouter`.
 Similarly, `HashRouter` imports `createHashHistory`, which is also not needed in the output bundle.

 In the past we solved this by asking people to import only the pieces they need (i.e. `import Router from 'react-router/BrowserRouter'`) but the promise of ES modules is that we should be able to statically analyze the code, figure out what pieces of these modules are not being used, and automatically remove them from the parse tree so they do not appear in the output.